sddeno/Citadel-Shopping-app/README.md

-I created Citadel shopping native iOS app from scratch with the sole purpose of facing and tackeling challenges that comes at every step of the way.
+I created Citadel shopping native iOS app from scratch with the sole purpose of facing and tackling challenges that comes at every step of the way.
 Citadel is a complete Realtiem app.

 1. Features
 - Signup & Login  - with Google, Email password, as Anonymous
-- Add email with google or email password if user is authenticated as anonymous
+- Add email with Google or Email password if user is authenticated as anonymous
 - Filter Products - loading based on selection of Filter
-- Add to cart
+- Add to Cart
-- Add to favourite
+- Add to Favourite
 - User Profile
 - Checkout with Razorpay payment